 Additional resource texts can be found as course reserves in the Dodd Art Library.

 Your final grade will be based on design process and exploration, project grades, class participation and professionalism.

-* Participation during critiques and discussions (communication skills are essential for designers) Collaboration with classmates as well as following the rules of class etiquette (See above).
+* Participation in critiques and discussions (communication skills are essential for designers), Collaboration with classmates as well as following the rules of class etiquette (See above).

 • Projects will be evaluated on concept [overall idea and content] and execution [design approach, formal outcome, typographic treatment, craftsmanship and presentation]

 • Design process will be evaluated on evidence of extensive research, investigation and visual exploration documented with each project.